sungsoo-ahn/2025/_posts/2025-04-28-permutation-symmetric-nns.md

 </blockquote>

-### II.3 Putting everything together: The Equivariant Einsum Network
+### II.3 Putting everything together: The equivariant Einsum network

 With an equivariant layer, we can stack them to create a practical high capacity neural net that learns well.
 Let's apply the following recipe